 This will not be an extensive review of everything that Mailbox.org offers but rather focus on my initial impressions after using their email, calendar, and address book services for only two days.
 I’ll focus on the web tools as there isn’t much to say about the support for standard protocols like IMAP and SMTP (for email), CalDAV (calendars), and CardDAV (contacts).

 See also my comparison of Mailbox.org and ProtonMail.

 I was quite surprised to learn that Mailbox.org didn’t offer an IMAP migration tool.
 IMAP is a standard used for synchronizing email folders, and many commercial email service providers offer migration tools that rely on IMAP to copy over messages from another email service.
-I had to manually setup an email client with my old email account and my new Mailbox.org account, and then match up and copy over messages from one to the other.
+I’d to manually setup an email client with my old email account and my new Mailbox.org account, and then match up and copy over messages from one to the other.

 Calendars and contacts involved a similar manual process of exporting data from my old provider and importing files in Mailbox.org.
-I’m glad we have common standard file formats so that this sort of data migration is actually possible, but it still took me some two hours to copy all my data across.
+I’m glad we have common standard file formats so that this sort of data migration is possible, but it still took me some two hours to copy all my data across.

-For the domain of email, calendars, and contacts there are well-established and widely supported protocols (IMAP, CalDAV, and CardDAV; or Exchange) for synchronizing data and these protocols are well suited for data transfers from all the major email providers.
+For the domain of email, calendars, and contacts there are well-established and widely supported protocols (IMAP, CalDAV, and CardDAV, or Exchange) for synchronizing data and these protocols are well suited for data transfers from all the major email providers.
 I’d expect there to at least be an IMAP migration tool for emails as a bare minimum.